 Fiocruz is an agency of the Brazilian Ministry of Health with a mission to promote health and social development, to generate and disseminate scientific and technological knowledge, and to be an agent of citizenship.
 Fiocruz is responsible for the development and production of vaccines, drugs, reagents, and diagnostic kits relevant to public health in Brazil, and is the most active public institution in promoting the development of new drugs for the treatment of NTDs in the South American region.
-This collaboration is a new partnership model that integrates Fiocruz's strengths in the research and development of medicines for NTDs in the South American region, and which will seek to develop new treatments for malaria and NTDs as early and efficiently as possible.
+This collaboration is a new partnership model that integrates Fiocruz's strengths in the research and development of medicines for NTDs in the South American region with Eisai's compounds and knowledge as a research-based pharmaceutical company, and which will seek to develop new treatments for malaria and NTDs as early and efficiently as possible.